Skip to main content

 The start of the 2006-2007 season gave Mount St Louis Moonstone one of the most challenging seasons on record.
 Early snowfall in October gave way to very little in November, December and January.
 When most thought winter would never arrive Mount St. Louis Moonstone impressed them all.
 A few cold nights allowed us to make snow that provided enough coverage to let us open Dec 8, 2006 and stay open for the season, other area Resorts had to close over Christmas.

-2007 – The Huter’s dream continues, removal of the Timberline double and Stretcher triple chair lifts making way for a third six passenger chair lift, “Summit Six Express”.
-Slope improvements where made by widening and re grading of Stretcher.
+2007 – The Huter’s dream continues, removal of the Timberline double and Stretcher triple chair lifts making way for a third six-passenger chair lift, “Summit Six Express”.
+Slope improvements were made by widening and re-grading of Stretcher.
 Increased terrain on the south side of Kinder Carpet gives Mount St Louis Moonstone 40 slopes.
 Mount St. Louis Moonstone has the largest and the best beginner terrain in the area.
-Snowmaking improvements also where made.
+Snowmaking improvements also were made.

-Early snowfall and cold temperatures winter was on its way.
+With early snowfall and cold temperatures winter was on its way.
 2007- 2008 Season started Nov 30 and ended March 30 (with a 90-120 cm base).
 The cold temperatures allowed us to work day and night in preparation for the Christmas Holiday.
-In the early morning hours of December 16,2007 fire destroyed the Snow School and Kids Camp “Annex” building.
-Two mobile trailers where brought in and a temporary Snow School and Kids Camp was in place.
+In the early morning hours of December 16, 2007 fire destroyed the Snow School and Kids Camp “Annex” building.
+Two mobile trailers were brought in and a temporary Snow School and Kids Camp were in place.
 Everyone enjoyed the Christmas Holidays.
 The second week into January gave us mild temperatures and our January thaw.
-During this thaw people started to wonder if winter was over.
+During this thaw, people started to wonder if winter was over.
 January ended and February gave way to record snowfalls throughout the province.
 It was almost too much snow (almost)!
-The snow kept falling and the conditions where simply awesome.
+The snow kept falling and the conditions were simply awesome.
 Skiers/Boarders could not believe the winter wonderland waiting for them each day.
-Mount St. Louis Moonstone received record amounts of natural snow 470 cm.
+Mount St. Louis Moonstone received record amounts of natural snow of 470 cm.
 March arrived with no spring in sight.
-Our last day of the season March 30 skiers/boarders enjoyed all 36 slopes, two terrain parks and two super parks and no one wanted us to close.
+On our last day of the season March 30 skiers/boarders enjoyed all 36 slopes, two terrain parks and two super parks and no one wanted us to close.
 The “Summit Six Express” impressed everyone who rode it.
 2007-2008 What a Season it was!

 Building Improvements – A new 7000 square foot building for our Snow School/Kids Camp and Members locker room was built.